 The federal corporate tax rate in the U.S. is 21.0%.
-In addition, the Company is subject to state income taxes resulting in a combined tax rate of 27.32% for its U.S. operation.
-As of December 31, 2022, an estimated \$38.5 million of net operating losses remain to be carried forward.
-These losses will expire between 2035 and 2037.
+In addition, the Company is subject to state income taxes resulting in a combined tax rate of 27.3% for its U.S. operation.
+As of December 31, 2023, an estimated \$31.1 million of net operating losses remain to be carried forward.
+These net operating losses carried forward will expire in 2036 and 2037 except for \$0.7 million which can be carried forward indefinitely with a deduction limited to 80% of taxable income in a given year.

-The Company's U.S. operations generated taxable income in the fiscal years 2018 to 2022.
+The Company's U.S. operations generated taxable income in the fiscal years 2018 to 2021 and 2023.
 The Company expects to continue to generate taxable income in the U.S. during the foreseeable future.

-Under the provision of the Internal Revenue Code, the U.S. net operating losses may become subject to an annual limitation in the event of certain cumulative exchange in the ownership interest of significant shareholders over a three-year period in excess of 50 percent, as defined under Section 382 and 383 of the Internal Revenue Code.
+Under the provision of the Internal Revenue Code, the U.S. net operating losses carried forward may become subject to an annual limitation in the event of certain cumulative exchange in the ownership interest of significant shareholders over a three-year period in excess of 50 percent, as defined under Section 382 and 383 of the Internal Revenue Code.
 This could limit the amount of tax attributes that can be utilized annually to offset future taxable income or tax liabilities.
 The amount of the annual limitation is determined based on the value of the Company immediately prior to the ownership change.
 Subsequent ownership changes may further affect the limitation.

-The fiscal periods from 2019 are still open for inspection by the Internal Revenue Service ("IRS").
+The fiscal periods from 2020 are still open for inspection by the Internal Revenue Service ("IRS").
 To the extent the Company has tax attribute carryforwards, the tax years in which the attribute was generated may still be adjusted upon examination by the IRS or Massachusetts Department of Revenue to the extent utilized in a future period.
 The Company is currently not under examination by the IRS for any tax years.